IgniteUI/help-topics/topics/02_Controls/igHierarchicalGrid/02_Bind/igHierarchicalGrid_Binding_to_WebAPI.md

   - Right click on the References folder and choose Add Reference…
   - Locate the `Infragistics.Web.Mvc.dll` from the .NET tab or alternatively Browse for it.

-3. Add reference to Ignite UI Scripts
+3. Add reference to %%ProductName%% Scripts
-  - Copy the Ignite UI distributable files to your project Scripts directory
+  - Copy the %%ProductName%% distributable files to your project Scripts directory
   - In the `_Layout.cshtml` file under the `Views\Shared` folder add the reference to Infragistics loader

 **In HTML:**